+Take the case of the killing of Trayvon Martin.
 A jury believed George Zimmerman's story that he shot Trayvon Martin in self-defense.
 There was never any dispute that Zimmerman shot Martin.
 The dispute at trial turned on what was in Zimmerman's mind when he fired the gun.
-In order to convict Zimmerman, the prosecution had to prove that Zimmerman had criminal intent, or what is called mens rea.
+In order to convict Zimmerman, the prosecution had to prove that Zimmerman had criminal intent—mens rea.
 It failed to do that and Zimmerman was acquitted.

 Different levels of criminal intent are required to prove different crimes.
-The levels range from no intent (strict liability, which is rare in criminal cases) to the level of intent required to obtain a death penalty verdict in a first degree murder trial.
-Generally speaking, lesser crimes carrying lesser penalties may require proof of lower levels of criminal intent.
+The levels range from no intent (strict liability, which is rare in criminal cases) to the level of intent required to obtain a death penalty verdict in a first-degree murder trial.
+Generally speaking, low-level crimes that carry misdemeanor penalties or fines only typically require proof of lower levels of criminal intent.
 The greater the crime and possible sentence, the higher the level of criminal intent that must be proven.

-Many states’ have voluntary manslaughter laws.
+Many states have voluntary manslaughter laws.
 Voluntary manslaughter is usually defined as the intentional killing of a person but in the heat of passion or some other provocation.
-A "cold-blooded" intentional killing would generally be charged as murder of some degree.
+A "cold-blooded" intentional killing would generally be charged as a murder.

 A person who acts without a specific intent to do a criminal act but whose intentional actions are such that the person knew or should have known that the wrongful result would occur has acted knowingly under the law.
-Where a person fires a gun into a crowd, the person may not intend to kill any particular person but would be held to have had the knowledge that death of a victim was a likely result of the shooter's action.
+Where a person fires a gun into a crowd, the person might not intend to kill any particular person but acted in a manner knowing that the death of a victim was a likely result of the shooter's action.

 A person acts with reckless disregard when he consciously ignores a "substantial and unjustifiable risk" that his actions will result in a crime or harm to another.
 Anyone who engages in reckless conduct may also be found guilty of any crime that results from that conduct.
-Vehicular homicide laws often require this level of mens rea, so a person who drives recklessly and kills a pedestrian may be convicted of vehicular homicide.
+Vehicular homicide laws often require this level of mens rea—so a person who drives recklessly and kills a pedestrian could be convicted of vehicular homicide.